Research Participant Information

 Concerns or complaints about study procedures or consequences should be directed to the PIs of the studies or the IRB.

 Students who do not wish to participate in research must complete the following alternative assignment.
-NOTE: Only ONE alternative assignment is required---one paper, as described below, will count for BOTH credits/hours of research participation through Sona.
+NOTE: Only ONE alternative assignment is required---one paper, as described below, will count for BOTH credits/hour of research participation through Sona.

 - Select an empirical article (an article that presents research that the authors have done; it will include method and results sections) from one of the journals listed in the table of contents of this document.